mernst/uwisdom/Emacs.md

-In Emacs, to edit a file with long lines so the display wraps/flows/fills the lines but the underlying buffer text retains long lines, use M-x visual-line-mode.
+In Emacs, to edit a file with long lines so the display wraps/flows/fills the lines but the underlying buffer text retains long lines, use <kbd>M-x visual-line-mode</kbd>.
 It's better than longlines mode.

 When running Emacs in a Cygwin bash shell, the cursor can be a thin